 In 2009, the County developed four new “ready-to-go” industrial sites that are designed and marketed to attract additional industries to the county.
 The county is currently developing an internal access road through the Prince Edward County Business Park.
 This road is necessary to gain access to 60+ acres of land within the Park that are currently landlocked.
 Construction will include 1,500 feet of road for acceptance into the Virginia Department of Transportation (VDOT) road system.
 This is a $1.3 million project with funding leveraged from the Tobacco Region Revitalization Commission and the VDOT.

-The County is also investing $1.5 in the development of the Heartland Innovation Technology Park.
+The County is also investing $1.5 million in the development of the Heartland Innovation Technology Park.
 The Prince Edward County Board of Supervisors authorized the purchase of 287 acres of land for development and marketing to the data center industry.
 The location of the land and the fact that it has two Dominion transmission lines and access to Mid-Atlantic Broadband fiber makes it an excellent location for a data center site.